Category Archives: Wireless Networks

 Should Small Cells Be Deployed In Their Own Spectrum Band?

 Small cells raise a number of practical implementation questions which are yet to be resolved.
 One such question is whether small cells should operate in the same frequency band as the macrocell layer (co-channel deployment), or on a different frequency band.
 The question has profound implications to operators, vendors, and to regulators alike.
-To clarify, recall that in… Read More »
+To clarify,… Read More »

 Mobile Data Traffic Predictions Say: It’s WiFi Offload!